Migration Tools for Azure: The Complete 2026 Guide to Tools, Phases, and Governance

 If you already know what you’re migrating, start here.
 The phase-based model tells you when to use each tool; this section tells you which tool matches your workload.

 VM migration centres on Azure Site Recovery.
 ASR handles replication from VMware, Hyper-V, physical servers, and AWS.
 For agentless migration, Azure Migrate’s integrated migration tool handles VMware VMs without installing anything on source machines.
-If you’re containerising instead of lifting-and-shifting, look at App Service Migration Assistant for web apps or consider a re-architecture approach using AKS.
+If you’re containerising instead of lifting-and-shifting, look at App Service Migration Assistant for web apps or a re-architecture approach using AKS.

 Data migration at scale uses Azure Data Box for physical transfers or Azure Data Factory for network-based movement.
-Data Box makes sense when you’re moving tens of terabytes or more and network bandwidth would make the transfer impractical – the crossover is typically around 10 TB, depending on bandwidth and timeline.
+Data Box makes sense when you’re moving tens of terabytes or more and network bandwidth would make transfer impractical – the crossover is typically around 10 TB, depending on bandwidth and timeline.

-Native Microsoft Azure Migration Tools vs Third-Party
+Native Microsoft Azure migration tools vs third-party

 Microsoft’s native tools have two clear advantages: they’re free (included with Azure subscriptions) and deeply integrated with the Azure control plane.
 Azure Migrate’s discovery feeds directly into assessment, which feeds into ASR or DMS.
 The data flows without export/import steps.

 The trade-off is lock-in.
 Native tools are Azure-only by design.
 If you’re running a multi-cloud strategy – or might be in two years – the migration tooling doesn’t transfer.
+That matters more now than it did a year ago: Gartner expects 20% of current workloads to move from global hyperscalers to local cloud providers, driven by sovereignty and cost.

-Migration projects have a well-documented pattern: intense focus during the move, then a governance vacuum once workloads are running.
+Migration projects share a well-documented pattern: intense focus during the move, then a governance vacuum once workloads are running.
 Teams spend months planning the migration and days planning how to operate the result.
-Six months later, the Azure bill is 40% over forecast, three teams have deployed resources outside approved patterns, and nobody knows which Terraform state files are current.
+Six months later, the Azure bill is over forecast, three teams have deployed resources outside approved patterns, and nobody knows which Terraform state files are current.

 In practice, this means: